Chapter 9 – The Plan

 Where does Kian fit into this?
 I realise with a shock that I've pretty much omitted him from the equation – and now that he's come into play, I'm looking at it from a whole other angle.
 The thought of spending months on end with Kian is almost painful… in a disturbingly good way.
 It sends my synapses zinging zestily all down my spine.
 Evidently this is a crush the likes of which were last seen in eighth grade.

 But I can't shake the logic of what they're saying.
 Media attention does take forever to die down, and frankly, this is an easier way to get rid of it.
-Fake date Kian, go on tour, stage a breakup, end of story.
+Fake date Kian, go on a three-week tour, stage a breakup, end of story.
 They'll be raving about the breakup for a couple of weeks, but a perfectly-timed new single from the band will take the attention from the relationship to the music once again.
 Sounds simple.

 Who am I kidding?
 It's terrifying.